 Sometimes without even realizing it, parents can unintentionally project their own aspirations onto their children.
 Although most parents do not intend to do this, it is not uncommon for them to inadvertently live vicariously through their kids.
 Therefore, it is crucial to reflect upon whether you might be unknowingly falling into this pattern or if your child’s interests are genuinely being nurtured.
 Taking the time to evaluate this dynamic can lead to a better understanding of your parenting approach and ensure your child’s individuality is honored.

 Are you ready for a horse?

-Owning a horse is completely different to owning any other kind of pet.
-It is a huge responsibility, and one that needs to be managed as effectively as possible.
+Owning a horse is completely different from owning any other kind of pet.
+It is a huge responsibility and one that needs to be managed as effectively as possible.

-Depending on the age of your child, and their maturity and interest levels, will have an impact on just how much involvement and responsibility you will have as parents.
-Consider that it will be you who sources the food, drives supplies up to the paddock, pays the vet bills and sourcing worming solutions from website like www.wormers.co.uk.
+Depending on the age of your child, and their maturity and interest levels will have an impact on just how much involvement and responsibility you will have as parents.
+Consider that it will be you who sources the food, drives supplies up to the paddock, pays the vet bills, and sourcing worming solutions from websites like www.wormers.co.uk.

 Try before you buy

 This is not about renting a horse for the weekend, even though you may be able to do that at some paddocks or by asking friends and family members who already own a horse, it is about booking your child in for horse riding lessons.
-These lessons are a good indicator in to your child’s dedication to having a horse on a more full time basis.
-If you find they are still committed after several months, then this is a good sign to look at a more full time investment.
+These lessons are a good indicator of your child’s dedication to having a horse on a more full-time basis.
+If you find they are still committed after several months, then this is a good sign to look at a more full-time investment.